 The “enforcement threshold” is the speed at or above which the Police may take enforcement action on an offender.
 This is calculated from the applicable speed limit plus 10% plus 2 mph, which for a 30 mph limit equates to 35 mph.
 Shorne’s Speedwatch volunteers regularly carry out sessions at the SID locations, and report any vehicles observed travelling at or above the enforcement threshold to the Police.

 There will unfortunately always be the odd vehicle recorded travelling at high speed, irrespective of the speed limit.
 The SID does not identify whether these are emergency vehicles or reckless drivers.
-Thankfully detailed analysis of the SID data shows that these are relatively isolated occurrences.
+Thankfully detailed analysis of the SID data shows that these are relatively isolated occurrences, and that the vast majority of vehicles travel within or close to the speed limits.

 The attachments below are shown with the latest data at the top, oldest at the bottom.
 Inevitably, traffic volumes since March 2020 have been affected by the varying stages of lockdowns and school closures due to COVID-19, and road closures can also have an impact on traffic volumes.